Exploring the diverse religious traditions contributing to New Zealand society

 WORLD RELIGIONS series

-TERM 4 COURSES BEGIN THE WEEK STARTING MONDAY 18 OCTOBER 2021
+TERM 1 COURSES IN THIS SERIES BEGIN THE WEEK STARTING MONDAY 14 FEBRUARY 2022

 This series provides an in-depth look at the world’s main religious traditions, and goes into much greater detail than the information provided in the introductory Discovering Religious Diversity series.
 Over an entire Term of eight sessions focused on a single belief tradition, we’ll examine the history and development of each tradition, key figures associated with its founding or development, its sacred texts, contemporary beliefs and practices, and the major festivals and commemorations associated with each.
 During the final session of each Term, we’ll view a representative film for each tradition that accentuates and highlights the main points discussed during the Term.